 What about you?
 What gifts do you usually give to your Chinese family?
 What gifts have been a hit — or a miss?

-38 appreciated responses to “Giving Gifts to your Chinese family – A Modest Guide”
+59 Replies to “Giving Gifts to Your Chinese family – A Modest Guide”

 Sweets: Good idea to suggest buying ones made in China for the Chinese palette.
 I have spent hours laboring over cakes and cookies, only to have my in-laws or friends reject them as too sweet.
 Even if I cut the sugar in half!
 And forget about gifting American treats like Oreos or Reese’s peanut butter cups – those are definitely too sweet.
 Other flavors to avoid: licorice or mint-flavored chocolate.